jwds1978/jwds1978.github.io/_posts/2017-04-03-a-guide-to-not-working-on-freelance-exchanges-fiverr-upwork.md

 </blockquote>

 <p>&nbsp;</p>
-You can probably imagine me receiving this e-mail and cracking a smile.&nbsp; It really was a slam dunk of an e-mail correspondence&hellip;&nbsp; I'm so happy to have smart freelancers, from all over the world, consuming the ideas that I'm putting out and feeling comfortable enough to question what they're being told.
+You can, probably, imagine me receiving this e-mail and cracking a smile.&nbsp; It really was a slam dunk of an e-mail correspondence&hellip;&nbsp; I'm so happy to have smart freelancers, from all over the world, consuming the ideas that I'm putting out and feeling comfortable enough to question what they're being told.

 <p>&nbsp;</p>